bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #6: For each package, lists the package id and whether the package was shipped to the current address of the person who ordered it.
+**Good Example #6**: For each package, lists the package id and whether the package was shipped to the current address of the person who ordered it.

 ```py
 %%pydough